 If the view of the White Place (Plaza Blanca) from O’Keeffe’s studio window intrigues you, stop by on your way back to Santa Fe.
 The property, owned by the Dar al Islam, is open to the public.
 They ask that you respect the place and leave it as you found it.
 Park and take a short hike.
 The eerie white rock formations here appear in a number of O’Keeffe’s paintings.
 She loved this place.
 This was ocean once; the sand you walk on is as fine as what you find at the beach.
 It is a place of quiet and beauty.

 If you want to tour the Georgia O’Keeffe Home and Studio, it is open March through November.
 Reservations are required.
 Plan in advance as the tours fill up early, especially in July and August.
 For information and reservations, call 505-685-4539.

-Author’s notes: For more on Georgia O’Keeffe and Abiquiu, read about Ghost Ranch’s Georgia O’Keeffe Landscape Tour.
+For more on Georgia O’Keeffe and Abiquiu, read about Ghost Ranch’s Georgia O’Keeffe Landscape Tour

-Photo of O’Keeffe’s pantry is by Herb Lotz, courtesy of the Georgia O’Keeffe Museum
+Photo of Georgia O’Keeffe’s pantry is by Herb Lotz used courtesy of the Georgia O’Keeffe Museum

 Abiquiu is featured in 10 Places for a romantic outdoors getaway on the Online Travel Magazine, Striped Pot.